digital-work-lab/digital-work-lecture/11-futures.md

 - Machines completely dominate over humans
 - Interconnected AI systems are powerful and human behavior is imperfect
 - AI forms that are more complex than the software that produces them (Artificial General Intelligence)
-- The case for robot disobedience: Humans make mistakes in creating or mastering robots (Briggs and Scheutz)
+- The case for robot disobedience: Humans make mistakes in creating or mastering robots

+Example: A thought experiment in the context of AI-controlled military drones ([The Guardian](https://www.theguardian.com/us-news/2023/jun/01/us-military-drone-ai-killed-operator-simulated-test), [Reuters](https://www.reuters.com/article/fact-check/simulation-of-ai-drone-killing-its-human-operator-was-hypothetical-air-force-sa-idUSL1N38023R/))

+- An AI-controlled drone was given the task of destroying enemy air defense systems (objective function)
+- The AI system learned that sometimes the operator interferred with that objective (learning)
+- The system started to attack the operator or communication systems (unexpected and unintended behavior)

 <!--
 killer-drone scenario: reinforcement learning